macroxue/keyboard-tenting/README.md

 ## Installing Magnets

+For a quick experiment, refrigerator magnets can be taped to the back of the keyboard.

-The best is to have magnets oriented the same way, all north poles up or all north poles down.
-My keyboard's case has a very thin bottom so I just electric-taped magnets inside the case, one at each corner.
-For a large/heavy keyboard, more or larger magnets may help.
+For a permanent installation, I electric-taped disc magnets inside the keyboard's case, one at each corner.
+It works perfectly since the case has a thin (1.5mm) bottom and is very light.
+A large/heavy keyboard may need more or larger magnets.
+Have magnets oriented the same way, all north poles up or all north poles down.

 Test the installation on the steel sheet, vertically and upside down.
 If needed, a few magnets can be attached to the back side of the sheet to help the